-You may view our Notice of Privacy Practice for more information about how we may use and disclose member information by visiting our website at: http://rcbp.coventryhealthcare.com
+You may view our Notice of Privacy Practice for more information about how we may use and disclose member information by visiting our website at: www.rcbphealth.com

 Section 2.
-Changes for 2015
+Changes for 2016

 Do not rely only on these change descriptions; this Section is not an official statement of benefits.
 For that, go to Section 5, Benefits.
 Also, we edited and clarified language throughout the brochure; any language change not shown here is a clarification that does not change benefits.
+Some sections of the brochure have moved and/or been combined.
+Please read the entire brochure for a complete description of the benefits provided by the Plan.